th2-net/th2-codec/README.md

 # Configuration

+## MQ connections

-Codec has four types of connection: stream and general for encode and decode functions.
+Codec has four types of MQ connections: stream and general for encode and decode functions.

 * stream encode / decode connections works 24 / 7
 * general encode / decode connections works on demand

 Codec never mixes messages from the _stream_ and the _general_ connections

+## gRPC connections

+Codec provides [gRPC service](https://github.com/th2-net/th2-grpc-codec/blob/master/src/main/proto/th2_grpc_codec/codec.proto) and can be connected to the next codec in pipeline via `grpc-client` pin.
+First codec in pipeline should be marked by setting `custom-config` field `isFirstCodecInPipeline` to `true` (this switches on verification of pipeline output during encoding).

+Codec never mixes messages from the _MQ_ and the _gRPC_ connections

 ## Codec settings